akshayDev17/NNProjects/CNNs/Week-1/README.md

 common choice of hyperparameters : f=2, s=2, usually padding isn't used here. this reduces the input-image size to half of its original value(use the n-f/s equation.)

+## Concerns related to pooling
+1. sometimes, the problem might need translational variance to exist/persist.
+    1. usage of pooling will eliminate that, resulting in bad model/learning.
+    2. image segmentation + object detection.

 # Lecture-10 : CNN example<a name="res1lec10"></a>